serlo/stats.serlo.org/README.md

 # MfNF-Collaborator-Numbers
-Returns an sql insert/update-statement giving the number edits of user xyz on day asd in topic qwe to generate an overview of all collaborators and their edits for the Wikibooks-project ["Mathe für Nicht-Freaks"](https://de.wikibooks.org/wiki/Mathe_f%C3%BCr_Nicht-Freaks).
+Returns an sql insert/update-statement giving the number edits of user "xyz" on day "asd" in topic "qwe" to generate an overview of all collaborators and their edits for the Wikibooks-project ["Mathe für Nicht-Freaks"](https://de.wikibooks.org/wiki/Mathe_f%C3%BCr_Nicht-Freaks).
 This is based on the [Sitemap](https://de.wikibooks.org/w/index.php?title=Mathe_f%C3%BCr_Nicht-Freaks:_Sitemap)

 Assumed database-structure